MoAboDaif/Office-2024/README.md

 ## ✅ **Included Products**

 The following Microsoft Office products are included by default.
-You can customize which products are installed by editing the `Configuration.xml` file (see [How to Change Included Products](#how-to-change-included-products)).
+You can customize which products are installed by editing the `bin/Configuration.xml` file (see [How to Change Included Products](#how-to-change-included-products)).

 1. ### **Office Professional Plus 2024 Volume License**
   - **Product ID:** `ProPlus2024Volume`